vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 - Memory: 4 GB
 - Storage (HDD): 160 GB or greater.

-**Note:** The following instructions are for CentOS 7.
+> **Note** The following instructions are for CentOS 7.
 If you are using any other operating system for your bastion host, change the commands accordingly.

 ### <a id=download-binaries-for-bastion> </a> Download Binaries Required for Configuring Bastion Host